Gen711/Fall18/trimming.md

 > Run Jellyfish.

-> You'll have to run these 2 commands 4 additional times -
+> You'll have to run each of these 2 commands 4 times in total -
 > once for each different trimmed dataset, and once for the raw dataset.
 > Make sure to Change the names of the input and output files..